Engee documentation

 Description

-The Zero-Order Hold block stores the value on the input during the specified calculation step.
-If the input signal is a vector, the block holds all elements of the vector for the same sampling period.
+Block Zero-Order Hold stores the value on the input during the specified calculation step.
+If the input signal is a vector, the block stores all elements of the vector for the same sampling period.

-The calculation step is specified by the Sample time parameter.
+The calculation step is set by the parameters Sample time.
 The value -1 means that the block inherits the value of the calculation step.

-Do not use the Zero-Order Hold block to create a transition between blocks operating at different sampling rates (from fast to slow).
+Do not use a block Zero-Order Hold block to create a transition between blocks operating at different sampling rates (from fast to slow).
 Instead, use the block Rate Transition.

 Comparison with similar units